karussell/graphhopper-native-image/Readme.md

 # Solutions

  * Rewrite in Kotlin that can target iOS and Android and even JavaScript.
 But this is a huge work and on Android one needs an additional Kotlin dependency.
  * GraalVM looks promising and could help us to develop a native library that could be included on iOS and Android.

+And this repository is about the GraalVM option.
+Or at least to get a native library working for now on currently supported platforms like Linux.

 # Create Native Image for GraphHopper